 Location: Old Town, Stratford-upon-Avon

-7 Shakespeare's Tomb
+5. Shakespeare's Tomb

-An avenue of lime trees leads to the 13th century parish Church of the Holy Trinity, in which Shakespeare is buried.
+An avenue of lime trees leads to the 13th-century parish Church of the Holy Trinity in which Shakespeare is buried.
 The writer's tomb lies in the chancel between the pulpit and the high altar and is marked by a stone bearing this inscription: "Good friend for Jesus sake forebeare, to digg the dust enclosed heare.
 Bleste be ye man y'spares the stones and curst be he y'moves my bones."

-On the wall above is a monument to Shakespeare, and close by are the graves of his wife, Anne Hathaway, his daughter Susanna Hall and her husband John Hall, as well as of the first husband of his granddaughter Elizabeth, Thomas Nash.
+On the wall above is a monument to Shakespeare, and close by are the graves of his wife, Anne Hathaway, his daughter Susanna Hall, and her husband John Hall.
+Also here is the grave of the first husband of his granddaughter Elizabeth, Thomas Nash.

 Location: Old Town, Stratford-upon-Avon

-8 Royal Shakespeare Theatre
+6. Royal Shakespeare Theatre

-In addition to hosting the works of the great Bard, the theatre is home to a rooftop restaurant with stunning views over the Avon, a riverside café and terrace, and a colonnade linking it to the Swan Theatre.
-It also has exhibition space with displays related to the RSC's productions.
-The 118 ft high tower offers excellent views across the town and the surrounding area.
+In addition to hosting the works of the great Bard, the theater is home to a rooftop restaurant with stunning views over the River Avon.
+There's also a riverside café and terrace, and a colonnade linking it to the Swan Theatre.
+It also has exhibition space with displays related to the RSC's productions, and its 118-foot-high tower offers excellent views across the town and the surrounding area.